jefferson-norberto2/kortex_servo_simulation/README.md

-# Kortex Teleop for Kinova Gen3 Lite
+# Kortex Servo Simulation for Kinova Gen3 Lite

-This package provides a teleoperation interface for the Kinova Gen3 Lite robotic arm using ROS 2 Jazzy and MoveIt 2 Servo.
-It allows you to control the robot in simulation (and real hardware) using standard keyboard Twist commands.
+This package provides a servo node interface for the Kinova Gen3 Lite robotic arm using ROS 2 Jazzy and MoveIt 2 Servo.
+It allows you to control the robot in simulation (and real hardware) using Twist commands in Gazebo.

 ## Overview